 Training Cards (Alternative to Training Plans)

-Training Cards are an excellent solution for you if you can't commit to a regular training schedule.
-They also make for an exciting and unique gift!
+Training Cards are an excellent solution if you can't commit to a regular training schedule.
+They also make a great gift!

 Our Training Cards are available in 6 and 12 class options and you can use them for any class at any of our Wing Chun schools (excluding Affiliated Schools).
 They include martial arts insurance.